henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 created by the CoAP Client and are conveyed to the YANG datastore via the traditional CoAP interaction model.

+3. a YANG client starts to receive a Telemetry stream from a YANG datastore, after being solicited to do so.
+In this case, persistent subscription characteristics are known by a YANG Client and a YANG datastore before deployment or acquired after their deployment.
+In essence, corresponding CoAP Tokens and Subscription State are already known by the YANG Client and the YANG datastore when the first YANG Data Item is received from the datastore.

 ### CoMI Configured Subscriptions

 CoAP defines a strict coupling of request and corresponding response messages via the CoAP Token.
-Every CoAP Request MUST include a CoAP Token that is generated by the CoAP requestor (client).
+Every CoAP Request MUST include a CoAP Token that is generated by the CoAP Client.
 Analogously, every CoAP response that is associated with that request MUST include the corresponding CoAP Token in order for the CoAP Request not to be discarded.

 In order to enable this type of YANG Subscription, one or more CoMI Clients have